SirBomble/baasscheduler/README.md

 ## Configuration

-All runtime settings are stored in `appsettings.json`.
+All runtime settings are stored in a JSON configuration file.
+By default, the configuration file is located at `C:\BAAS\BaaSScheduler.json`.
-The file is looked up relative to the executable by default but you can pass a custom path with `--config <file>` when running or installing the service.
+You can specify a custom configuration file path with `--config <file>` when running or installing the service.
+The configuration file path should be an absolute path (e.g., `C:\MyConfigs\scheduler.json`).
 An example configuration is provided in `examples/appsettings.example.json` along with simple test scripts under `examples/scripts`.
-Copy the example file to `appsettings.json` and adjust the script paths to quickly try the scheduler.
+Copy the example file to your desired location and adjust the script paths to quickly try the scheduler.

 ### Jobs